aculab-com/aculab-webrtc/example/webrtc-tomcat-demo/readme.txt

 SETUP:
-- There is are bash and batch install scripts in the directory above this one.
+- There are bash and batch install scripts in the directory above this one.
 Running them will compile the Java code, copy relevant resources into the ./WebRTCJavaDemo folder, and copy ./WebRTCJavaDemo to the webapps directory of your Tomcat installation.

 - Set your cloud region (e.g. 1-2-0), cloud account username, API access key and WebRTC access key (obtained from the cloud console) in ./WebRTCJavaDemo/WEB-INF/web.xml.